replicate/keepsake/web/docs/tutorial.md

 The second is `experiment.commit()`.
 This creates a **commit** within the experiment, which saves the exact state of the filesystem at that point (code, weights, Tensorboard logs, etc), along with some metrics you pass to the function.

-An experiment will typically contain multiple commits to save the progress of your training script over time, and they're typically done on every epoch after where you might save your model file.
+An experiment will typically contain multiple commits to save the progress of your training script over time.
+You'll usually commit just after you've saved your model weights or some other artifact, at the end of an epoch or every few iterations.

 ## Install the dependencies